gliderlabs/glidergun/README.md

 * dependency management (`deps-require jq 1.4` e.g.)
 * module system
 * support for exposing bash functions as subcommands
+* easy way to extend tool with subcommands and autocompletion

 ## Upgrading